NoahGX/LinReg-Gradient-Descent-using-Python/README.md

 ## Usage
 - Open the notebook in a Jupyter environment.
-- Run the cells sequentially to understand the flow and outputs.
+- Run the cells from top to bottom to understand the program better.
 - Modify parameters or input data as needed to see different results.

 ## Prerequisites